Personalised medicine creates preconditions for more effective treatment

 The Government Programme of Prime Minister Sanna Marin states that Finland will see improvements in its research and innovation environment by strengthening existing research and development ecosystems, by developing the model for public-private partnership in innovation and by continuing the implementation of measures in accordance with the health sector growth strategy.

 The growth strategy has been prepared in cooperation between three ministries (the Ministry of Social Affairs and Health, the Ministry of Education and Culture and the Ministry of Economic Affairs and Employment) and research and innovation funding providers (Business Finland and the Academy of Finland).
-The updated roadmap of the strategy will be published in early 2020.

 Implementation of the health sector growth strategy